Maps plugin screenshot

 JS)

-Use map property to access the Leaflet instance on your action callback.
+Use map property to access the Leaflet instance on your action handler.

 #Action Position